William F. Allen (Delaware politician): Political career

-In 1914, during his first political campaign, Allen sought his party's nomination for representative to the General Assembly; he lost by 54 votes.
-Two years later he was elected to the Seaford Board of Education.
-That same year he ran for a seat in the state senate, but lost to Edward M. Brown by one vote.
+In 1914, during his first political campaign, Allen sought his party's nomination for representative to the General Assembly; he lost the primary by 54 votes.
+Two years later he was elected to the Seaford Board of Education and served as its vice president.
+That same year (1916) he ran for a seat in the state senate, but lost to Edward M. Brown by one vote.
 In 1920 he was a delegate to the Democratic National Convention in San Francisco.